Church Newcomers & Guests | What's a “Visitor” to Your Church Service

-Summary: I was a “Sunday visitor” at a number of churches in 1969-71.
+Summary: I was a “Sunday visitor,” a newcomer at a number of churches in 1969-71.
 As a newly committed Christian I was searching for a church home.
 The experiences varied from one church to the next and left me with mixed feelings.
-Let me share some thoughts, both from that experience and from the Scriptures, to help you offer a friendly and knowledgeable welcome to those who visit your church.
+Let me share some thoughts, both from that experience and from the Scriptures, to help you offer a friendly and knowledgeable welcome to first-time guests in your church.
 Let’s address the question: What is a church visitor?

 1. A visitor is someone God has drawn to the church.

 Jeremiah 31:3 The Lord appeared to us in the past, saying: “I have loved you with an everlasting love; I have drawn you with unfailing kindness.”